Jeffrey Williams (fashion designer): Career

-By the request of his older sister, Baionne, Williams decided to audition for the second season of the reality television program The Fashion Show.
-While on the show, he received mixed reactions from the judges.
-As the show progressed and his fashion designs work began to improve, and he became popular with the viewing audience he became very competitive.
-He won as The Ultimate Designer, beating eleven other contestants.
-On the series finale, he was highly praised by the show's judges Iman, and Mary J. Blige, who described this work as unique and of high value.
-Since the ending of the show, he has gained confidence to venture into other projects and ideas.
+By the request of their older sister, Baionne, Williams decided to audition for the second season of the reality television program The Fashion Show.
+While on the show, they received mixed reactions from the judges.
+As the show progressed and their fashion designs work began to improve, and they became popular with the viewing audience they became very competitive.
+They won as The Ultimate Designer, beating eleven other contestants.
+On the series finale, they were highly praised by the show's judges Iman, and Mary J. Blige, who described this work as unique and of high value.
+Since the ending of the show, they have gained confidence to venture into other projects and ideas.

-He traveled to India to view fabrics and designs and is now working as a fashion illustrator, a fashion consultant, and a stylist.
-Residing in New York, he works on his own fashion line.
+They traveled to India to view fabrics and designs and are now working as a fashion illustrator, a fashion consultant, and a stylist.
+Residing in New York, they work on their own fashion line.